NiklasMoller/DIT355-Distributed-Systems-Development-/README.md

 To help city planners gain insights about the potential improvements of public transportation, based on travel requests.

 ## How?
-The visualiser recieves real-time travel requests over the MQTT-protocol..</a>
+The visualiser recieves real-time travel requests over the MQTT-protocol.

 <img src="./readme_files/data_driven_mode.gif" width="500"><br>
 *Travel requests with origin- and destinationpoint received in real time*